Diet for gastric sleeve

 - Decrease your calorie intake: You need to lose weight before surgery.
 Thus, it is essential to reduce calorie intake before surgery.

-- Reduce carbs: It is important to avoid eating carbohydrates-rich foods such as sweets and potatoes, pastry, rice, bread, etc. Limiting carbs can significantly affect your weight loss and liver size reduction.
+- Reduce carbs: It is important to avoid eating carbohydrate-rich foods such as sweets and potatoes, pastry, rice, bread, etc. Limiting carbs can significantly affect your weight loss and liver size reduction.

 - Go for healthy fats: Instead of eliminating fats, eat small amounts of healthy fats.
 Some of the good choices are olive oil, fish meat, oil, raw nuts, and avocado.